-And, sourcing the best garden furniture for your space is a sure-fire way to increase your enjoyment of time spent alfresco, whether you’re looking for a garden table and chairs to host a BBQ, a spacious corner sofa or lounge set to kick back and relax around a fire pit, or a smart foldaway bistro set to maximise the potential of a smaller space.
+Sourcing the best garden furniture for your outside space is a sure-fire way to increase your enjoyment of time spent alfresco, whether you’re looking for a garden table and chairs to host a BBQ, a spacious corner sofa or lounge set to kick back and relax around a fire pit, or a smart foldaway bistro set to maximise the potential of a smaller space.

 But what is the best garden furniture?
 After all, whether you're looking for timeless rattan garden furniture or one of the best garden benches, you’ll soon come to realise upgrading your patio furniture doesn’t come cheap!
 So how can you ensure that investment is built to last?
 And where should you begin to find the best garden furniture to create your dream outside space, whatever your style and budget?

-In this article we aim to demystify the garden furniture buying process, helping you to recognise the materials that are worth splashing the cash on, and those that may be a little more style over substance.
-We’ve also rounded up the top stores to shop garden furniture at, based on the Gardeningetc team's extensive joint experience, including some of our top picks from each brand.
+In this article we aim to both demystify the garden furniture buying process – helping you to recognise the materials that are worth splashing the cash on, and those that may be a little more style over substance – and where to find patio furniture that suits your needs and budget.

 Ready to get straight into shopping?
 Here's the Gardeningetc edit of the best garden furniture stores you can shop today, with options for every style of garden, and budget.